 Book Livorno Port Excursions

-Popular excursions in Livorno sell out fast : especially in peak summer months.
+Popular excursions from Livorno fill up ahead of peak sailings.
 Compare tours and prices before you sail.

 Browse All Excursions

-Florence genuinely needs a full day to do justice : factor in transit time and you will want at least 5–6 hours on the ground.
+Florence needs a full day to do it justice: factor in transit time and you will want at least 5 to 6 hours on the ground.
 Pisa can be done comfortably in half a day.
 If the train feels like more than you want to tackle, Livorno’s own Venezia Nuova canal district is a rewarding stay-local alternative that costs nothing to explore.

 • Uffizi Gallery, Florence.
 One of the world’s great art museums, holding Botticelli’s Birth of Venus and works by Michelangelo, Leonardo, and Raphael.
-Standard tickets are €25 (€16 after 4pm); pre-booking via tickets.uffizi.it is essential : walk-up queues can be hours long and timed-entry slots sell out well in advance.
+Standard tickets are €25 (€16 after 4pm); pre-booking via tickets.uffizi.it is essential as walk-up queues can be hours long and timed-entry slots fill up well in advance.

 • Florence Cathedral (Duomo) Complex.
 The cathedral itself is free to enter, but the dome climb, Giotto’s Campanile, and the Baptistery’s golden mosaics require the Brunelleschi Pass (€30).
 Book a timed dome-climb slot at tickets.duomo.firenze.it before you travel.

 • Piazzale Michelangelo & Oltrarno.
-The hilltop Piazzale Michelangelo delivers the classic panoramic view of Florence’s skyline : free to visit and a 20-minute walk or short bus ride from the centre.
-The Oltrarno neighbourhood below it is the city’s artisan quarter and a good spot for lunch away from the tourist scrum.
+The hilltop Piazzale Michelangelo delivers the classic panoramic view of Florence’s skyline: free to visit and a 20-minute walk or short bus ride from the centre.
+The Oltrarno neighbourhood below it is the city’s artisan quarter and a good spot for lunch away from the busier areas.

 • Piazza dei Miracoli, Pisa.
 The square that frames the Leaning Tower, the Cathedral (free entry), the Baptistery, and the Camposanto cemetery is completely free to walk around and photograph.
 It is a 15-minute walk from Pisa Centrale station along a straight, well-signed route.

 • Venezia Nuova Canal District, Livorno.
-Built by the Medici in the 1600s, Livorno’s ‘Little Venice’ is a grid of navigable canals lined with faded merchants’ palazzos : free to wander and about 15 minutes walk from the port area.
-A great option if you prefer to stay local.
+Built by the Medici in the 1600s, Livorno’s ‘Little Venice’ is a grid of navigable canals lined with faded merchants’ palazzos: free to wander and about 15 minutes walk from the port area.
+A good option if you prefer to stay local.

 • Cacciucco in Livorno.
-If you are staying local, Livorno’s signature dish is cacciucco : a thick, deeply flavoured fish and shellfish stew served over bread.
-It is a genuine regional speciality rather than a tourist set-menu, and the harbour-side restaurants near Venezia Nuova are the best place to find it.
+If you are staying local, Livorno’s signature dish is cacciucco: a thick, deeply flavoured fish and shellfish stew served over bread.
+It is a genuine regional speciality, and the harbour-side restaurants near Venezia Nuova are the best place to find it.

 Florence: Pre-Book the Uffizi